 A dramatic transformation in science and technology is happening.
 The next fifty years will see new inventions, novel products, stunning medical advances, remarkable energy solutions, and creative answers to controlling and understanding technological and biological processes - and nanoscience is making them all possible.
 Our nanoscience researchers use a wide range of state-of-the-art experimental and computational techniques for studies of matter on the nanoscale, ranging from the self-assembly of polymers to the optical properties of single sheets of graphite called graphene to the mechanical properties of unique biomaterials derived from bacteria.
 Exciting opportunities exist for students to get involved in graduate research as well as academic studies in our new B.Sc.
 Nanoscience degree program.

-The four faculty members who have a particularly strong interest in Physics Education -
+The three faculty members who have a particularly strong interest in Physics Education -

 Ernie L. McFarland, Joanne M. O'Meara, and Martin Williams - are involved in a variety of activities and projects.
 These include participation in curriculum development at the University of Guelph, as well as at the provincial and national levels.
 There is also interest in exploring and evaluating new interactive lecturing methods, developing effective lecture demonstrations and laboratory experiments, using sports and music in physics teaching, creating teaching materials for elementary school teachers, and giving physics-demonstrations presentations to the general public and school groups in person and on television.